jlillyreed/jlillyreed.github.io/_posts/2016-12-12-making-that-heroku-push.markdown

       'driver' => 'pgsql',
   ];

+In order to use a database dump in heroku, the dump must be put in a public space, which heroku can then reach out to in order to pull it into the instance.

+  heroku pg:backups:restore 'http://<database dump location>' HEROKU_POSTGRESQL_<color>_URL

+Note: Heroku assumes that the pg_dump was done using the flag "--format=c".
+It will not accept a sql dump otherwise.

+---

 Nginx does not use .htaccess.
 In order to get rewrites to work, you must have a rewrite.conf file.
 An example of an nginx rewrite.conf file is:

   server_name <server dns>;